 Why don’t we have peace?

+If the life is not peaceful, but we want to make it such, let’s think about differences in opinions.
 Is it worth losing the peace around me only for insisting my opinion?

-It is true, I am a soft person who rarely sees any value in arguing.
+It’s true, I am a soft person who rarely sees any value in arguing.
 But I don’t feel I am losing much for that.

 We think that there is one ultimate truth.
 Some people dedicate their lives for seeking this ultimate truth.
-Some dedicate their lives for teaching others this ultimate truth.
+Some dedicate their lives to teaching others this ultimate truth.
 But all we have is a bunch of opinions, just ones are more prevailing than others.

 And if someone does not want to listen, then he or she is stupid, he does not understand the ultimate truth.
 We try to force him to accept it.
 So starts the argument, the fighting.

 Consider the last argument you had.
 Who was the other party?
 Your friend?
 Your classmate?
 Your spouse?
 What was the topic?
 What were the opinions?
 What would happen if you would let them have theirs?
+Just to keep their opinion and get along with it?

-We all are different, and there may be an ultimate truth which could lead you into the most fulfilling life possible, but it is your personal ultimate truth.
+We all are different, and there may be an ultimate truth which could lead you into the most fulfilling life possible, but then it is your personal ultimate truth.

 You may think that I am trying to teach you my personal ultimate truth here.
-You are not wrong, however, I am showing you how to discover yours by collecting inspiration in you own life, your own actions, not from other people.
+You are not wrong, however, I am showing you how to discover yours by collecting inspiration in your own life, your own actions, not from other people.
 Then it will be your truth.

 Way to peace